-Under administrative direction, plans, organizes, manages, and provides administrative direction and oversight for all functions and activities of the Public Works Department, including the maintenance and operations of streets, storm drains, fleets, wastewater collections systems, parks, and contract management for street maintenance, street striping, street sweeping and signal maintenance, and other programs; coordinates assigned activities with other Town departments, officials, outside agencies, and the public; fosters cooperative working relationships among Town departments and with intergovernmental and regulatory agencies and various public and private groups; provides highly responsible and complex professional assistance to Town management staff in areas of expertise; and performs related work as required.
+The position of Director of Municipal Services is an appointed position by the Town Manager.
+Under administrative direction the Director plans, organizes, manages, and provides administrative direction and oversight for all functions and activities of the Municipal Services Department, including maintenance and operations of streets, storm drains, fleets, wastewater collections systems waste management, code enforcement, and Apple Valley Choice Energy (AVCE); coordinates assigned activities with other Town departments, officials, outside agencies, and the public; fosters cooperative working relationships among Town departments and with intergovernmental and regulatory agencies and various public and private groups; provides highly responsible and complex professional assistance to Town management staff in areas of expertise; and performs related work as required.